-On the weekend of King's death approximately 200 white students and faculty (from UNC and Duke as well as NCSU) gathered in the Brickyard intending to march on the State Capitol Building in an attempt to speak with Governor Dan Moore.
-The ultimate goal of the march was to present a petition to the governor that "show[ed] the Negro community that concern exists among whites by presenting written grievances to the governor."
-However, the march did not ...
+On the weekend of King's death approximately 200 white students and faculty (from UNC and Duke as well as NC State) gathered in the Brickyard intending to march on the State Capitol Building in an attempt to speak with Governor Dan Moore.
+The ultimate goal of the march was to present a petition to the governor that showed (as stated in the Technician student newspaper) "the Negro community that concern exists among whites by presenting written grievances ...
 More

 Leftwich was recruited to the basketball team.
 He was the first African American freshman to receive a basketball scholarship.

 In fall 1969, NC State began offering Black Studies courses; these courses included black American literature, the Afro-American in America, black Americans in American politics, and black ideology.
 Previously, many students were going to Shaw University and St. Augustine's College to take these classes.

 Eric Moore became the first African American Student Senate President.